opsgenie/opsgenie-configuration-backup/README.md

 This provides the ability to delete old entity files and automatically update current entities.

 ## File Format
-The script uses OpsGenie Java SDK to export and import.
+The script uses OpsGenie Java SDK and Integrations API to export and import.
 When it exports, it stores the entities as JSON and saves those as separate files.
 When it imports, it reads the JSON files and imports them to the given API key’s OpsGenie account.